Fail to Plan, Plan to Fail,

 More often than not we choose our destiny (consciously or subconsciously).

-Most have the same aspirations and dreams "to be a Winner" but most don't have the PLAN and true WILL to be a WINNER!
+Most have the same aspirations and dreams “to be a Winner” but most don’t have the PLAN and true desire alongside grit, in becoming a WINNER!

-As a child I generally played on the streets, rarely seeing my mother or father, I was able to explore and do what I wanted.
+As a child I generally played on the streets, rarely seeing my mother or father.
+This enabled me to explore at free will and effectively do what I wanted.
 I used my imagination and to a certain extent, I believed anything is possible!
 This lifestyle developed my desire toward achievement and built my; resilience, determination and grit.
-These qualities are required in becoming a champion but I lacked one key factor a PLAN.
+These qualities are required in becoming a champion but I lacked one key ingredient a PLAN.

 I had dreams of becoming world champion and I was willing to do whatever it takes in order to achieve that dream.
-Unfortunately I did not have a guide/coach so I took it upon myself to do what I thought was right (watching the best players play and practice).
+Unfortunately, I did not have a guide/coach and I took it upon myself to do what I thought was right by watching the best and trying to emulate them.

-I practiced very hard like a professional and I emulated the technical aspects which I saw.
-I progressed very fast and throughout my junior career I genuinely believed I would become world champion one day!.
-At 17-18 years of age reality hit me and I realised that I was nowhere near the level I needed to be to achieve my ultimate ambition.
+I tried to train hard as a professional and copied their technical shots from visual observations.
+My progression was relatively fast throughout my junior career.
+And I genuinely believed I would become world champion one day!
+At 17-18 years of age, reality hit home and I realised my level was too low in order to achieve my ultimate ambition.
 Due to reality I was devastated and packed up playing all together when 19, and made a come back a year later.

-I had a dream and the desire but I didn't have guidance and nor did I have a specific plan, this ultimately lead me into the losers category.
+I had a dream and the desire but I didn’t have guidance nor did I have a specific plan!
+This ultimately leads me into the losers category.
 I did not set up a plan, towards my goal, it was just a dream and without a set plan no dream can be achieved.

 You must have someone who has either experienced your chosen journey or the knowledge needed to guide you towards yours.
-Working together you both can work towards your destination and the guide/coach can direct you towards your destination.
-I was ignorant and didn't know that it was virtually impossible to become a table tennis world champion starting at the age of 14 being based in England (a relatively weak table tennis nation).
+Working together you both can work towards your destination and the guide/coach can direct you towards your dream.
+I was ignorant and didn’t know that it was virtually impossible to become a table tennis world champion starting at the age of 14.
+Especially being based in England (a relatively weak table tennis nation).
 I had no plan and I was on a journey without a map.

-If your under the age of ten you have a chance but you must have a guide/coach to porvide the knowledge needed and set a plan...
+If you’re under the age of ten you have a chance but you must have a guide/coach to provide the knowledge and expertise alongside a set a plan…

-3. MOST IMPORTANTLY the coach must have a PLAN.
-It's easy to quit, it's difficult to stay in the game and it's virtually impossible to become world champion.
-So to become special you must have a plan in place to drive you and make you hit targets on your way towards success.
-Often we are caught in a system and become either a follower (participant) or we leave (loser).
-If you have a vision and know what you wish to achieve then creating a plan is easy because you know where you are going.
+3. MOST IMPORTANTLY – The coach must have a PLAN.
+It’s easy to quit, it’s difficult to stay in the game and it’s near impossible to become world champion.
+Therefore to become special you must have a plan to drive you towards hitting your targets.
+Often we are caught in a system and become either a follower (a participant) or we quit (a loser).
+If you have a vision and know what you wish to achieve then creating a plan can be easy because you know where you are going.

 We see something we like and decide to go into that field but more often than not we are sucked into a system.
 A set way of training, a set tournament schedule and a set belief system.